Damian McGrath

 Damian McGrath (born Bradford, West Riding of Yorkshire, England in 1958) played professional rugby league at Batley before embarking on a successful coaching career, which has encompassed both codes of rugby football at club and international level.
-He is currently the head coach of the Kenya national rugby sevens team.
+He was the head coach of the Kenya national rugby sevens team from 2022 to 2023.

 Rugby league

 His first post was as reserve team coach at Batley RLFC.
 He was then appointed to the staff at Leeds Rhinos.

 Championships at academy and reserve team level for Leeds were followed by elevation to the senior coaching staff as Super League began.
 The club played in two Challenge Cup Finals (including victory in the last final played at the old Wembley Stadium) and made an appearance in the inaugural Super League Grand Final in 1998.

 England teams

 On the international stage, McGrath coached the Great Britain Academy team and Great Britain U21s which culminated in his appointment as assistant coach to the senior England team in 1999 and for the 2000 Rugby League World Cup.

 In 2001 he was recruited by the Rugby Football Union to the joint post of Defence and Skills coach for the England ‘A’ team and the England sevens team.

 Over a period of five years the England sevens team won four Hong Kong titles, appeared at the 2002 Commonwealth Games in Manchester, and the 2005 Rugby Sevens World Cup.

 McGrath also coached the England U19s to a World Cup 3rd-place finish in 2006, coached the Junior England 7s to a silver medal at the 2004 Junior Commonwealth Games in Melbourne and toured North America with the England ‘A’ team.
 He was defence coach for the senior England team against The Barbarians in 2005.

 On the club front, he had two seasons as first team skills coach at Leicester Tigers, from 2002 to 2004.
 In 2006 he began a successful stint as skills and defence coach for the Spanish RFU, which coincided with their rise from 38th to 20th in the world rankings.

 After a brief return to Rugby League as the Head of Performance at Huddersfield Giants he returned to rugby union as Head of Rugby in North Wales in 2011.
 He established the region in the top echelons of Welsh rugby.